jeremytammik/IfcSpaceZoneBoundaries/README.md

 ## To Do

+- Implement real export to CSV, not just logging to debug console
 - Implement creation of new RVT from scratch and linking in IFC file
 - Implement log file
 - Convert to DA4R